cogentcore/core/README.md

 ## General / Widgets

+* window prefs not working occasionally -- not getting DPI properly?

 * #icon props not getting used for resizing icons in button.

 * CSSAgg needs a tag for no-inline -- don't inline its map ever